Xiarol1299/PNG-JPG-Ebook-Viewer/README.md

 # HOW IT WORKS

-It's easy, just download the [.exe file from the release](https://github.com/Xiarol1299/PNG-JPG-Ebook-Viewer/releases) and run it, and you're done (obviously, you'll also need to download the necessary libraries; they're listed at the bottom of the requirements).
+It's easy, just download the [.exe file from the release](https://github.com/Xiarol1299/PNG-JPG-Ebook-Viewer/releases) and run it, and you're done
+(obviously for the .py file, you'll also need to download the necessary libraries; they're listed at the bottom of the requirements).

 # What you can do:
 1) Write and underline WITH YOUR PEN (I've created a highly optimized system that works great and saves what you write in the original image).